 Ultimately, it all comes back to your philosophy: Why are you teaching?

 What are you trying to achieve in the long run?
-What are the most important outcomes for your students?
+Do you know what the most important outcomes for your students are?
 What would you be proud of them being able to do in five, ten, twenty years?

 Please read my article about deciding on your teaching philosophy.
 It might just be the most important thing you do today.